SonnyLarsson/Texts/A short guide to sentences in technical writing.md

 **Use synonyms**:

 Synonyms are words that mean the same thing.
-For example, "big" and "large" If readers may mistake the synonym as a reference to a different entity you should not use a synonym.
+For example, "big" and "large".
 Use synonyms for a repeated word that isn't a technical term or a reference to something specific.
+That said, if readers may mistake the synonym as a reference to a different entity you should not use a synonym.

 **Use pronouns**:

 Use third person pronouns instead of names or other identifiers.
-However, if there's any ambiguity on what a pronoun is a reference to, you should avoid the pronoun.
 Use pronouns close to what they are referring to; if there are more than five words between a pronoun and the noun or phrase the pronoun refers to, the pronoun may confuse readers.
-You should not use a third person to reference something that comes later in the text.
+In fact, if there's any ambiguity on what a pronoun is a reference to, you should avoid the pronoun.
+Don't use a third person pronoun to reference something that comes later in the text.

 The following list contains a few examples of clear pronoun usage: